Grey junglefowl: Relationships

 Gray junglefowl have been bred domestically in England since 1862 and their feathers have been commercially supplied from domestic U.K. stocks for fly tying since 1978.
 A gene from the gray junglefowl is responsible for the yellow pigment in the legs and different body parts of all the domestic chicken breeds.
 A more recent study revealed multiple gray junglefowl genomic regions introgressed the genome of the domestic chicken, with evidence of some domestic chicken genes also found in the gray junglefowl.

 The gray junglefowl will sometimes hybridize in the wild with the red junglefowl.
 It also hybridizes readily in captivity and sometimes with free-range domestic chickens kept in habitations close to forests.
 The gray junglefowl and red junglefowl diverged about 2.6 million years ago.

 The species has been isolated by a variety of mechanisms, including behavioural differences and genic incompatibility, but hybridization is not unknown.
 Some phylogenetic studies of gray junglefowl show that this species is more closely related to the Sri Lankan junglefowl Gallus lafayetii than to the red junglefowl, Gallus gallus, but another study shows a more ambiguous position due to hybridization.
 However, the time of divergence between the gray junglefowl and Sri Lankan junglefowl around 1.8 million years ago is more recent than 2.6 million years ago calculated for between the gray junglefowl and red junglefowl.
-This divergence time support sister relationship between gray junglefowl and Sri Lankan junglefowl.
+This divergence time supports a sister relationship between gray junglefowl and Sri Lankan junglefowl.

 An endogenous retroviral DNA sequence, of the EAV-HP group noted in domestic chickens is also found in the genome of this species pointing to the early integration of the virus DNA into the genome of Gallus.